This article was updated on June 12, 2019.

 Anaimudi is the highest peak of peninsular India.

-Peninsular India comprises Deccan Plateau and mountain ranges – Aravali, Vindhya, Satpura, Western Ghats and Eastern Ghats.
-Among these mountain ranges, Western Ghat Mountain range is the highest.
-In fact, the top 3 peaks of peninsular India are located in Western Ghat range.
+Peninsular India comprises Deccan Plateau and the mountain ranges – Aravali, Vindhya, Satpura, Western Ghats and Eastern Ghats.
+Among these mountain ranges, Western Ghat mountain range is the highest.
+In fact, the top 3 peaks of peninsular India are located in the Western Ghat range.

-Meesapulimala (Idukki, Kerala) is the second highest peak of Peninsular India with an elevation of 2640 meters above sea level.
-Doddabetta (Nilgiri, Tamil Nadu), located near Ooty, is the third highest peak with and elevation of 2,637 meters.
+Meesapulimala (Idukki, Kerala) is the second highest peak of Peninsular India with an elevation of 2640 metres above sea level.
+Doddabetta (Nilgiri, Tamil Nadu), located near Ooty, is the third highest peak with an elevation of 2,637 metres.

-Eastern Ghats are older than Western Ghats.
-With an elevation of 1,680 meters, Arma Konda/Sitamma Konda peak (Vishakhapatnam, Andhra Pradesh) is the highest peak of Eastern Ghats.
+The Eastern Ghats are older than the Western Ghats.
+With an elevation of 1,680 metres, Arma Konda/Sitamma Konda peak (Vishakhapatnam, Andhra Pradesh) is the highest peak of the Eastern Ghats.

 Aravali range is the oldest mountain range of India.
-Guru Shikhar (Mount Abu, Rajasthan) is the highest peak of Aravali range with an elevation of 1,772 meters above sea level.
-Dhupgarh (Madhya Pradesh) is the highest peak of Satpura Range with an elevation of 1350 meters above the sea level.
-Similarly, with an elevation of 752 meters above sea level, Kalumar Peak/Sadbhavna Peak (Mandu, Madhya Pradesh) is the highest peak of Vindhya Range.
+Guru Shikhar (Mount Abu, Rajasthan) is the highest peak of the Aravali range with an elevation of 1,772 metres above sea level.
+Dhupgarh (Madhya Pradesh) is the highest peak of Satpura Range with an elevation of 1350 metres above sea level.
+Similarly, with an elevation of 752 meters above sea level, Kalumar Peak/Sadbhavna Peak (Mandu, Madhya Pradesh) is the highest peak of the Vindhya Range.